Best Skylines in China: 6 City Views Worth Seeing and Photographing

 Shanghai

-Shanghai is often the first city people think of when they picture a modern China skyline.
-As one of China’s most internationally connected cities, it has one of the country’s most iconic waterfront views, with landmarks like the Oriental Pearl Tower and the famous Lujiazui “three-piece set” (Shanghai Tower, Shanghai World Financial Center, and Jin Mao Tower).
+Shanghai is often the first city people think of when they picture a modern Chinese skyline.
+As one of the country’s most internationally recognized cityscapes, it has one of the most iconic waterfront views in Asia, with landmarks like the Oriental Pearl Tower and the Lujiazui cluster defining the city’s visual identity.

-For skyline photography, the classic view is from the Bund, where the lights of Pudong reflect on the Huangpu River at night.
-It’s a spectacular first stop, especially if you want the full postcard view.
-If you prefer a more relaxed experience and a less crowded shooting spot, try heading to the North Bund for a slightly different angle and a calmer atmosphere.
+For classic skyline photographs, the Bund remains the most obvious place to start, especially if you want the full postcard view with reflections on the river.
+If you prefer a quieter angle and a less crowded foreground, the North Bund offers a slightly different perspective and a calmer atmosphere.

 Shenzhen

-Shenzhen is one of China’s most dynamic cities—a place that grew from a small town into a global tech hub in just a few decades.
-It is modern, fast-moving, and full of architectural contrast, which makes it especially interesting for urban photography.
+Shenzhen is one of China’s most dynamic cities — a place that grew from a small town into a global tech hub in just a few decades.
+Its skyline feels modern, fast-moving, and full of architectural contrast, which makes it especially interesting for urban photography.

 For a deeper visual look at the region, see my China’s Greater Bay Area photo collection.